Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

    :align: center
    :alt: Plan a release
    :name: Plan a release
-   :width: 800px
+   :width: 1200px

    Agile Dashboard: Plan a release

 From the release planning view, you can either create new sprints or access the existing ones.
-Plan a sprint (see `Agile Dashboard: Plan a sprint`_) is as simple as the release plan.
+Plan a sprint (see `Plan a sprint`_) is as simple as the release plan.
 User stories can be added using the right arrow from release backlog to sprint.
 Moreover, a red indicator is automatically displayed when the capacity of the sprint is exceeded.